DidacticDad/didacticdad.github.io/_posts/2024-05-23-platitude.md

 <br>

-She never tried to scream or struggles
+She never tried to scream or struggle

 sliding into subtle fondness

-among the fronds in someone's
+among the fronds in someone else's

 eternal